How to set up PostgreSQL

 Choose authentication mechanism

-Currently we support the following authentication mechanisms.
+Atlan currently supports the following authentication mechanisms.
 You will need to choose one and configure it according to the steps below.

 Basic authentication